-Modern Glass Sculpture ‘Amber Cliffs’ Square by Crispian Heath
+Modern Glass Sculpture ‘Bronze Cliff Edge’ by Crispian Heath

-Rich Amber Antediluvian mud banks turned to stone across the aeons.
+Rich bronze Antediluvian mud banks turned to stone across the aeons.
 Deliciously warm and tactile, with great reflective qualities.

-Crispian’s modern glass sculpture evolves from gold, to amber to a deep cranberry, sailing through the millennia.
-Each one of the four prized pieces we have from Crispian are destined for private collections around the world.
-This is your opportunity to secure one of the last few of his ‘Cliffs’ series available.
+Crispian’s modern glass sculpture evolves from gold to rusty deep bronze, sailing through the millennia.
+Each one of the prized pieces we have from Crispian is destined for private collections around the world.
+This is your opportunity to secure one the ‘Cliffs’ series available.

-For more orange glass ornaments please click on the link.
+For orange glass ornaments please click on the link.

 Crispian Heath was born in Cuckfield, England, in 1958.
 His early career was dedicated to the mechanical industry, his main trade being in motorbike restoration until the mid-1980s.
 Crispian then went on to make a radical change to his life, his first job in the glass industry taking him to the USA and Boston Glass Arts Studio.
 On return to the UK, he worked in Devon.
 He then went on to further his studies in kiln craft at the University of Sunderland.
 In 2009 he established his own practice.

 Crispian’s work has been displayed over the decades in both the UK and abroad, his work being exhibited in the Netherlands as well as the US.
 He has won awards from Craft and Design Magazine and has also published his own literature on Art Glass.
 His most recent publication, from 2016, is entitled “Art Glass Today”.